 What are the approved ministry of transportation motorcycle courses and which one should I take?

-Identify What Model of Harley-Davidson Sportster you Have
+Identify What Model of Harley-Davidson Sportster You Have

 I came across someone who was restoring a 2005 Harley-Davidson Sportster motorcycle he recently bought.
 He was doing an awesome job rebuilding it, but didn't know what model of Sportster it was.